Cohomotopy and flux quantization in $M$-theory: Obstruction theory for stable revisited

 where $p:W_i\to \Sigma^4H\Z$ is the projection.
 The $k$-invariants generate the cohomology of the corresponding Postnikov stage and satisfy the following conditions: \begin{enumerate} \item $\alpha_7$ restricts to ${\rm Sq}^2$ and $p_{11}$ restricts to ${\rm Sq}^4$ on the fiber; \item Under mod 2 reduction, we have $\rho_2\mathfrak{Sq}^4=p^*{\rm Sq}^4$ and $\rho_2\mathfrak{Sq}^8=p^*{\rm Sq}^8$; \item $\beta_{12}$ restricts to $\mathcal{P}^1_3d_1$ on the fiber. \end{enumerate} Moreover, we have the additional condition \begin{enumerate} \item[(4)] $p^*\mathcal{P}^2_3\rho_3=0$ on $W_3$. \end{enumerate}

-\end{proposition} \proof The first two stages of the tower coincide with the tower for the prime $p=2$, since the canonical map $S^4\to X_2$ induces an isomorphism on $2$-primary components of homotopy groups $\pi_n$ for $n\leq 7$ by construction, and the homotopy groups of $S^4$ are $2$-groups.
+\end{proposition} \proof The first two stages of the tower coincide with the tower for the prime $p=2$, since the canonical map $S^4\to X_2$ induces an isomorphism on $2$-primary components of homotopy groups $\pi_n$ for $4<n\leq 6$ by construction, and the homotopy groups of $S^4$ are $2$-groups in this range.
 Set $W_1=X_1$ and $W_2=X_2$.
-By the approximation theorem \cite[Theorem 4]{MT}, it follows also that $H^8(X_2;\Z_3)\cong H^8(\Sigma^4H\Z;\Z_3)$.
-By successively using the pasting lemma and the two fiber squences for the prime $2$ and $3$, we obtain a pasting diagram
+Let $p:X_2\to \Sigma^4H\Z$ and $p_3:X_3\to X_2$ denote the projections in the Postnikov tower at the prime $2$ and let $q:Y_1\to \Sigma^4H\Z$ denote the projection in the Postnikov tower at the prime 3.
+Using the pasting lemma and the two fiber sequences for the prime $2$ and $3$, we form iterated homotopy pullback squares